Semerkhet: Name sources

 Semerkhet's birth name is more problematic.
 Any artefact showing his birth name curiously lacks any artistic detail of the used hieroglyphic sign: a walking man with waving cloak or skirt, a nemes head dress, and a long, plain stick in his hands.
 The reading and meaning of this special sign is disputed, since it doesn't appear in this form before association with king Semerkhet.
 Indeed, the hieroglyph of the cloaked man is extremely rare.
 It appears only twice in relief inscriptions depicting ceremonial processions of priests and standard bearers.
 Egyptologists such as Toby Wilkinson, Bernhard Grdseloff, and Jochem Kahl read Iry-Netjer, meaning "divine guardian".
 During the Old Kingdom period, this word is written with uniliteral signs of a netjer flag (Gardiner-sign R8) and a human eye (Gardiner-sign D4) nearby the ideogram of the man.
 Some contemporary ivory tags show the Nebty name written with the single eye symbol only.
 Thus, the scholars also read Semerkhet's throne name as Iry (meaning "guardian") and the Nebty name as Iry-Nebty (meaning "guardian of the Two Ladies").
 This reconstruction is strengthened by the observation that Semerkhet was the first king using the Nebty title in its ultimate form.
 For unknown reason Semerkhet did not use the Nebuy title of his predecessor.
 It seems that he felt connected with the 'Two Ladies', a title referring to the goddesses Nekhbet and Wadjet, the patron deities of the Ancient Egyptians who were worshiped by all after the unification of its two parts, Lower Egypt, and Upper Egypt.
 The Nebty title in turn was thought to function as an addition to the Nisut-Bity title.
 His prenomen is Nisut-Bity-Nebty-Iry, nsw.t-bty-nb.ty-iry meaning, King of Upper and Lower Egypt, he of the two ladies, and he who belongs to them or He whom the two ladies guard.

 Scribes and priests of the Ramesside era were also confused, because the archaic ideogram that was used during Semerkhet's lifetime was very similar to the sign of an old man with a walking stick (Gardiner sign A19).
 This had been read as Semsu or Sem and means "the eldest".
 It was used as a title identifying someone as the head of the house.
-Due to this uncertainty, it seems that the compiler of the Abydos king list simply tried to imitate the original figure, whilst the author of the Royal Canon of Turin seems to have been convinced about reading it as the Gardiner-sign A19 and he wrote Semsem with uniliteral signs.
+Due to this uncertainty, it seems that the compiler of the Abydos king list simply tried to imitate the original figure, whilst the author of the Royal Canon of Turin seems to have been convinced about reading it as the Gardiner-sign A19 and he wrote Semsem meaning, Horus the Elder, with uniliteral signs.
 The Saqqara King List omits Semerkhet's throne name.
 The reason for that is unknown, but all kings from Narmer up to king Den also are missing their throne names.